 The impacts have arisen primarily as a result of the deterioration of the US housing market which caused real estate prices to decline.
-This caused valuation issues in connection with INGV's exposure to US mortgage-related structured investment products, including subprime and Alt-A RMBS, CDOs and CLOs.
+This caused valuation issues in connection with ING Insurance's exposure to US mortgage-related structured investment products, including sub-prime and Alt-A RMBS, CDOs and CLOs.
 In many cases, the markets for such instruments have become highly illiquid and issues relating to counterparty credit ratings and other factors have exacerbated pricing and valuation uncertainties.
 Valuation of such instruments is a complex process involving the consideration of market transactions, pricing models, management judgement and other factors and is also impacted by external factors such as underlying mortgage default rates, interest rates, rating agency actions and property valuations.

-While we continue to monitor our exposures in this area, in the light of the ongoing market environment and the resulting uncertainties concerning valuations, there can be no assurances that we will not experience further negative impacts on our shareholders' equity or profit and loss accounts from such assets in future periods.
+While ING continues to monitor its exposures in this area, in the light of the ongoing market environment and the resulting uncertainties concerning valuations, there can be no assurances that ING will not experience further negative impacts on its shareholders' equity or profit and loss accounts from such assets in future periods.